Ask a Librarian:

 This guide provides an overview of Texas statutes and other resources available in the library and online on the topic of termination of parental rights.
 When this process is voluntary, it is often referred to as "relinquishment."
 A court can also order termination of rights which is involuntary.
 This is a necessary step before the child can be adopted by another parent.

 Below you will find references to areas of the Texas Family Code governing termination of the parent-child relationship.
-If you find these statutes difficult to understand, you may want to look at the "plain English" resources on this page or speak to an attorney.
+If you find these statutes difficult to understand, you may want to look at the "Understanding the Law" resources on this page or speak to an attorney.

 Because Texas and federal law may not be easy to understand, below you'll find a collection of resources that help to explain the law in simple terms.